Energy Saving FAQs

 What is a home energy assessment?
 Why should I conduct one?

 A home energy assessment (sometimes called a home energy audit) is an examination of how your home uses energy.
 An assessment will tell you how much energy your house consumes, detail likely causes of energy loss and recommend measures to improve your energy efficiency and save money on your energy bill.
-You can conduct a simple energy assessment on your own by using our DIY assessment guide.
+You can conduct a simple energy assessment on your own by using our Home Energy Assessment Guide.
 A professional can give you a more comprehensive analysis of your home by using special equipment and tools.

 I’m thinking about hiring a contractor to help me with energy efficient improvements.
 How can I make sure the person is qualified and is quoting me a fair price?

 The Virginia Department of Mines, Minerals and Energy has a statewide list of qualified contractors to help with energy efficiency improvements, such as conducting an energy assessment, upgrading heating and cooling, installing insulation and sealing air leaks.
-More information.
-Some key tips:
+Tips for Hiring Contractors.

 - Ask friends and neighbors for referrals.